tzolic/tzolic.github.io/README.md

 - Integrated the contact form with Google Sheets using Google Apps Script to collect and store real-time data during contact form submissions
 - Incorporated a matrix rain animation effect using JavaScript to visually enhance the landing page UX design

-## Goals

-1. Establish a professional online presence
-2. Showcase my skills and experience in computer science
-3. Make it easy for potential employers and clients to contact me

-## Target Audience

-1. Prospective employers and clients in the computer science industry
-2. Developers looking to build a portfolio website for themselves
-3. Developers who already have a portfolio and are looking for some design inspiration or code snippets
-4. People interested in my work

 ## Installation

 1. Clone the repository